 Research interests

-Handling non-homogeneous and preferential sampling
+Handling preferential sampling

 You’ll find some description of this approach in the following references: